The School & NYCB

 The creation of the New York City Ballet in 1948 is a milestone in the history of the School of American Ballet, for it marked the realization of George Balanchine and Lincoln Kirstein’s primary goal in founding SAB: to create an American ballet company.
 Since then, the School and NYCB have been intimately linked.

 The choreography created by George Balanchine established a uniquely American style, one that demanded dancers to move with unprecedented speed, precision and intense musicality.
-To ensure that the technique taught at the School develops the exceptional dancers who can fulfill the needs of the Company, NYCB and SAB share the same artistic leadership: the Company’s ballet master in chief also serves as the School’s artistic director and chairman of faculty.
-Peter Martins is George Balanchine's successor in those capacities at NYCB and SAB.
+To ensure that the technique taught at the School develops the exceptional dancers who can fulfill the needs of the Company, NYCB and SAB have historically shared the same artistic leader.
+George Balanchine held that role until his death in 1983, followed by Peter Martins from 1983 until 2017.
+In February 2019, Jonathan Stafford was named Artistic Director of both NYCB and SAB.

 Over the years, current members and alumni of NYCB have come to form a greater proportion of the School’s permanent faculty.
 These brilliant instructors include many who were trained by and danced for George Balanchine during his most prolific years as one of the leading choreographers of the twentieth century.
-Today, 12 of 14 faculty members are current or former members of NYCB.
-They pass on their incomparable experience gained by working with George Balanchine and Peter Martins, and dancing the ballet world's most varied, challenging and musically accomplished repertoire.
+Today, all 19 faculty members are current or former members of NYCB.
+They pass on their incomparable experience gained by dancing the ballet world's most varied, challenging and musically accomplished repertoire.

 Both the School and NYCB are constituents of the world-famous cultural center Lincoln Center for the Performing Arts.
 Both occupy studios in Lincoln Center's Samuel B. and David Rose Building, and the Company performs in the David H. Koch Theater, located a short walk across the plaza.
 The School invites professionals to visit and take class, and members of NYCB and other companies are often present in advanced classes, providing students with intimate exposure to the discipline and talent of some of the world's most accomplished dancers.